JoseAntonioLiebanaDelgado/JoseAntonioLiebanaDelgado/README.md

 ### 📖 About Me :

-- 🌱 I am currently learning Java, Swift, Kotlin, MySQL, HTML5, CSS and PHP.
+- 🌱 Passionate about technology, currently transitioning from QA to Software Development.
+Skilled in **Java, PHP, JavaScript, SQL, Kotlin, Swift (iOS), Python, C#, HTML, CSS** and with experience in **Cypress** for test automation.
+Always learning and building projects to improve my skills.
 - 📫 How to contact me: jliebanadelgado@gmail.com

 <div align="left">